 Term Definition Active Authentication Security mechanism defined in [PKI] option by which means the MTRD's chip proves and the inspection system verifies the identity and authenticity of the MTRD's chip as part of a genuine MRTD issued by a known State of organization.
 Agreement This term is used in the current PP in order to reflect an appropriate relationship between the parties involved, but not as a legal notion.
-ALC Application Load Certificate: a certificate provided by a personalization agent along with a personalized ALU to be loaded on the chip.
-This certificate is verified using the issuer public key provisioned in the chip during the pre-personalization phase.
-This public key is the root for the chain of trust verified on card.
-Authenticating a personalization agent means being able to verify the ALC's signature.
-ALU Application Load Unit: the load format used on MULTOS cards to download an application's code and associated personalization data.
-The ALU comes along with an ALC that must be verified on-card for MULTOS to allow the application loading.
+Application note Optional informative part of the ST containing sensitive supporting information that is considered relevant or useful for the evaluation or use of the TOE.
 Audit records Write-only-once non-volatile memory area of the travel document's chip to store the Initialisation Data and Pre-personalisation Data.
 Authenticity Ability to confirm that the travel document itself and the data elements stored in were issued by the travel document Issuer Basic Access Control (BAC) Security mechanism defined in [PKI] by which means the travel document's chip proves and the basic inspection system (with BAC) protects their communication by means of secure messaging with Document Basic Access Keys (see there) based on MRZ information as key seed and access condition to data stored on travel document's chip according to LDS.
-Basic Inspection System with Basic Access Control protocol (BIS-BAC) A technical system being used by an official organisation 5 and operated by a governmental organisation and verifying correspondence between the stored and printed MRZ.
+Basic Inspection System with Basic Access Control protocol (BIS-BAC) A technical system being used by an official organisation 1 and operated by a governmental organisation and verifying correspondence between the stored and printed MRZ.
 BIS-BAC implements the terminal's part of the Basic Access Control protocol and authenticates itself to the travel document using the Document Basic Access Keys drawn form printed MRZ data for reading the less-sensitive data (travel document details data and biographical data) stored on the travel document.
 See also par.
 1.2.5; also [PKI].
 Biographical data (biodata) The personalised details of the travel document holder appearing as text in the visual and machine readable zones of and electronically stored in the travel document.
 The biographical data are less-sensitive data.
 Biometric reference data Data stored for biometric authentication of the travel document holder in the travel document as (i) digital portrait and (ii) optional biometric reference data (e.g. finger and iris).
 Card Access Number (CAN) A short password that is printed or displayed on the document.
 The CAN is a non-blocking password.
-The CAN may be static (printed on the Passport), semistatic (e.g. printed on a label on the Passport) or dynamic (randomly chosen by the electronic travel document and displayed by it using e.g. ePaper, OLED or similar technologies), see [ICAO-TR-SAC] Counterfeit An unauthorised copy or reproduction of a genuine security document made by whatever means [PKI].
+The CAN may be static (printed on the Passport), semi-static (e.g. printed on a label on the Passport) or dynamic (randomly chosen by the electronic travel document and displayed by it using e.g. ePaper, OLED or similar technologies), see [ICAO-TR-SAC] Counterfeit An unauthorised copy or reproduction of a genuine security document made by whatever means [PKI].
+Country Signing CertA Certificate (CCSCA) Certificate of the Country Signing Certification Authority Public Key (KPuCSCA) issued by Country Signing Certification Authority and stored in the rightful terminals.
+Country Signing Certification Authority (CSCA) An organisation enforcing the policy of the ePass Issuer with respect to confirming correctness of user and TSF data stored in the ePass.
+The CSCA represents the country specific root of the PKI for the ePasss and creates the Document Signer Certificates within this PKI.
+The CSCA also issues the self-signed CSCA Certificate (CCSCA) having to be distributed by strictly secure diplomatic means, see.
+[PKI], 5.5.1.
+Document Basic Access Keys Pair of symmetric (two-key) Triple-DES keys used for secure messaging with encryption (key KBENC) and message authentication (key KBMAC) of data

-$^{^{\}rm 5}$ an inspecting authority; concretely, by a control officer
+1 an inspecting authority; concretely, by a control officer